4. Medicare is not all-encompassing

-Currently, Medicare numbers are based on Social Security numbers.
-Medicare recently announced that this will start changing in April, when beneficiaries will begin receiving new unique ID numbers as part of an effort to prevent identity theft.
+Until recently, Medicare numbers were based on Social Security numbers.
+That started changing earlier this year, when Medicare started sending beneficiaries new Medicare cards with new unique ID numbers as part of an effort to prevent identity theft.
 You’ll still need to safeguard the new number, though.

 Do you have any Medicare tips you would share with others?
 Tell us about them by commenting below or over on our Facebook page.